Only students enrolled in the MSc Crisis and Security Management can take this course.

 This course only offers a place to a maximum number of 40 students.

-Organised crime comes in many forms: illicit markets (especially drugs), human trafficking, money laundering, white collar crime, to name a few.
+Organized crime comes in many forms: illicit markets (especially drugs), human trafficking, money laundering, white collar crime, to name a few.
 We will cover some important forms but will concentrate on the illicit drugs market.

-Finally, the question arises what this means for the role of government in tackling and combating organised crime.
+Finally, the question arises what this means for the role of government in tackling and combating organized crime.
 What are the consequences for law enforcement?
 What is the role and responsibility for public administration?
 What does it mean for their interplay?

 Furthermore, we will make a comparison between some European countries.

 After finalizing this course, students are able to: